Energy Dissipation Preserving Physics Informed Neural Network for Allen-Cahn Equations: Penalization of the energy dissipation

-Here, the energy functional given in \eqref{energy} is obtained by evaluating the approximated solution $\widehat{u}$ at the collocation points $(\bx_k^e, t_k^e)$, whereas the derivative of the energy term with respect to time $t$ is obtained by using automatic differentiation as the previous computations.
+Here, the energy functional approximation, denoted by $\mathcal{E}(\widehat{u})$, is obtained by evaluating the approximated solution $\widehat{u}$ at the collocation points $(\bx_k^e, t_k^e)$, whereas the derivative of the energy term with respect to time $t$ is obtained by using automatic differentiation as the previous computations.
 Finally, our total loss function becomes

 where $\lambda_r$, $\lambda_i$, $\lambda_b$, and $\lambda_e$ are the scale parameters of the domain residual, initial condition, boundary condition, and energy losses, respectively.
 Figure~\ref{fig:workflow} illustrates the framework of the proposed PINN approach to solve the Allen-Cahn equation.